Slack

 Gormes Mapping

-Startmaps directly to the skeleton of a futureinternal/slackadapter: auth test first, rememberbotUserIDandteamID, start the event loop, then run the Socket Mode client. handleMessageEvent,handleAppMention, andhandleSlashCommandmap to three distinct ingress paths Gormes will also need.pendingAcksmaps well to a Gormes adapter-local transient state map keyed by delivery target, not to any shared runtime component.resolveSlackOutboundTargetandresolveSlackMediaOutboundTargetshould inform Gormes’ thread routing, especially because Slack replies depend onthread_tsrather than a separate topic ID type.SendMediais the donor for outbound file uploads; the lack of a stable posted-message timestamp inUploadFileV2should influence Gormes’ return contract as well.
+Startmaps directly to the currentinternal/slacklifecycle: auth test first, remember bot identity, start the event loop, then run the Socket Mode client. handleMessageEvent,handleAppMention, andhandleSlashCommandmap to three distinct ingress paths Gormes will also need.pendingAcksmaps well to a Gormes adapter-local transient state map keyed by delivery target, not to any shared runtime component.resolveSlackOutboundTargetandresolveSlackMediaOutboundTargetshould inform Gormes’ thread routing, especially because Slack replies depend onthread_tsrather than a separate topic ID type.SendMediais the donor for outbound file uploads; the lack of a stable posted-message timestamp inUploadFileV2should influence Gormes’ return contract as well.- Any remaining Gormes-specific closeout is follow-up polish on top of the shared

 Implementation Notes

-- Socket Mode should be Gormes’ default Slack path unless Phase 2.B.3 explicitly demands inbound webhooks.
+Section titled “Implementation Notes”- Socket Mode should remain Gormes’ default Slack path unless Phase 2.B.3 explicitly demands inbound webhooks.
 It avoids public HTTP exposure and matches both PicoClaw and the current upstream Hermes operator story.

 pendingAcksadapter-local and best-effort.
 Failed reactions should not fail the turn. - Preserve the distinction between channel messages and app mentions.
 PicoClaw treats mentions as an explicit path that can create a synthetic thread key when no thread exists yet.